OwlWilderness/se-2/README.md

 });
 ```

-This example subscribes to the `GreetingChange` event emitted by the `YourContract` smart contract, and logs the parameters emitted by the event to the console whenever it is emitted.
+This example subscribes to the `GreetingChange` event emitted by the `YourGnosticContract` smart contract, and logs the parameters emitted by the event to the console whenever it is emitted.
 The `listener` function accepts the parameters emitted by the event, and can be customized according to your needs.

 ### useScaffoldEventHistory: